na-na-hi/renget/archive/WtPW.md

 Later today, I'm assigned with Gus again and two new guys, Chespin and Wooper.
 I remembered Chespin because at the library there's a section labeled "Adventure Logs", which tells the story of the members of the guild.
 I saw that he published a lot of his adventures, the most out of everyone!

 Last night, I woke up and went to the toilet.
 It's a bit dark to see, but I can manage to find where to go.
 On my way back, however, I saw a figure, red eyes with yellow sclera staring back at me.
 I can't make out who they are, but I can hear their voice clearly: "The Red one has entered the board; the game shall commence."
-I still can't understand what that means, but it does make me feel uneasy, also, they—
+I still can't understand what that means, but it does make me feel uneasy, also, they

 "Dahlia!"
 KFC suddenly calls out my name, "Guildmaster wants to see you."
 "Huh?"
 I quickly hid my diary inside my pillow and went to Lliam's office.